Trump diagnosed with chronic venous insufficiency, a minor vein condition, after noticing swelling in legs

 The White House press secretary also noted that photos have shown minor bruising on the president's hand.

-"This is consistent with minor soft tissue irritation from frequent handshaking and the use of aspirin, which is taken as part of a standard cardiovascular prevention regimen," Leavitt said, reading from the letter, which she said the White House would release.
+"This is consistent with minor soft tissue irritation from frequent handshaking and the use of aspirin, which is taken as part of a standard cardiovascular prevention regimen," Leavitt said, noting that the White House would release the letter.